datalad-handbook/book/docs/basics/101-130-yodaproject.rst

 Now that you have this raw dataset, it is time to create an analysis for your midterm project.
-For this, you start by creating an analysis dataset.
+You start by creating an analysis dataset.
 Let's do it as a subdataset of ``DataLad-101``.
-For this, specify the ``--dataset`` option within :command:`datalad create`:
+Remember to specify the ``--dataset`` option within :command:`datalad create`:

 .. runrecord:: _examples/DL-101-130-103